-For several years in a row I hosted a Creepy Cocktail Party for Halloween, complete with a full assortment of spooky yet elegant Halloween cocktails.
+For several years in a row I hosted a Spooky Cocktail Party for Halloween, complete with a full assortment of creepy yet elegant Halloween cocktails.
 A short but sweet menu is key to keeping guests from feeling overwhelmed by too many choices, and also makes the bartender’s job much easier.

 This was a great party to host, since much of it could be made ahead, simplifying the bartending process.
 The juices and mixers were prepared ahead of time and kept cold in a cauldron full of ice near the bar, with a handful of garnishes in easy reach.
 The Halloween cocktails themselves are simple to mix and included something to suit every taste – gin, vodka, scotch, and even absinthe for the daring.

 The menu included a morbid-sounding assortment of classic cocktails, accompanied by ghoulish treats like Witch’s Fingers and Cured Epidermis – both much tastier than their names suggest.
 Rounded out by a selection of mould cheeses and black grapes, the food was a snap.

 Here is my favorite selection of vintage cocktails for Halloween.
 Let me know if you try one at your next party.

 The Bloody Mary is an easy choice for a Halloween gathering, with it’s reference to bloodthirsty women in history and folklore.
 Besides, who could resist a tall glass of deep red… tomato juice?